LarryGF/terraHom/README.md

 This is only necessary if you want to use longhorn. *_*I don't recommend using longhorn for single node deployments*_.

-- Attach an external hard drive or create and format a partition on your `storage` node(s) and take note of that partition's name
+- Attach your external hard drive(s) or create and format a partition on your `storage` node(s) and take note of the partition's names
-  - As of now, the playbooks will only use the same partition name for all `storage` nodes, so bear that in mind if you want to have it all configured from the get go

-If you're planning on adding any additional drives later that's totally fine, and they can be added manually from the Longhorn UI, or from ansible, only thing to keep in mind is that if you are planning on using Longhorn from the beginning, you should at least have one storage node so the correct Peristent Volume Claims get created and you won't risk loosing any data.
+If you're planning on adding any additional drives later that's totally fine, and they can be added manually from the Longhorn UI, or from ansible, only thing to keep in mind is that if you are planning on using Longhorn from the beginning, you should at least have one storage node so the correct Peristent Volume Claims get created and you won't risk losing any data.

 ### VPN Setup 🛠